horizr/visum-pack/README.md

 - Crops can't be trampled
 - Bats can be caught in buckets and let nearby entities glow for 20s when they are released
 - Enchantment books and potions are stackable (16)
+- Spyglass zooming can be adjusted by scrolling and there is a keybind for using it

 ## Development
 [horizr CLI](https://github.com/horizr/cli) is used for pack management.